About arc42

 7.2.2.
 Docker Container Environment

-Within the Azure VM, the Docker engine orchestrates several containers, each encapsulating a microservice.
+Within the Azure VM, the Docker engine orchestrates several containers, each encapsulating a service.
 This environment supports modular development and independent scalability.

-Explanation: The Docker container environment isolates each microservice, enabling independent updates and robust fault tolerance.
+Explanation: The Docker container environment isolates each service, enabling independent updates and robust fault tolerance.
 Internal communication is handled through the Docker network, ensuring efficient and secure interactions between services.

 Building Block | Infrastructure Mapping |